romi/librcom/README.md

 but directly the `execute` method of the client connection maintained the stub.

-Currently, it is only possible to obtain binary data from the server.
+Currently, it is only possible to retrive binary data from the server.
 There is no method, yet, for sending a buffer of binary data to the server.
 If you have to send binary data, you will have to encode it and sending it as part of the JSON request.